Natan Albahari

-Natan Albahari (Натан Албахари; born 1986) is a Serbian politician and activist serving as a member of the National Assembly of Serbia since 1 August 2022 and a member of the presidency of the Movement of Free Citizens (PSG).
+Natan Albahari (Натан Албахари; born 1986) is a Serbian politician and activist served as a member of the National Assembly of Serbia from 1 August 2022 to 6 February 2024.
+He has served as the member of the presidency and international secretary of the Movement of Free Citizens (PSG) since September 2024.

 Biography

 Albahari was born to a Serbian Jewish family in 1986 in SFR Yugoslavia.
 His father is David Albahari, an awarded writer.
 In 1994, Albahari and his family emigrated to Canada.

 He completed his undergraduate studies at the Faculty of Political Sciences at the University of Calgary, and obtained his master's degree in European Integration at the Center for European Integration Studies at the University of Bonn.